-Hicham Shatou, CEO of LeQuest: Building a successful medtech scale-up with diversity at its heart
+Hicham Shatou from LeQuest: Building a successful MedTech scale-up with diversity at its heart

 If you were to describe Hicham Shatou, CEO of MedTech scale-up LeQuest, in just a few words, it would probably sound like: A man on a mission to improve healthcare.
 Originally from Djibouti, in East Africa, but having lived in more than five different countries before coming to the Netherlands, Hicham was raised with a number of cultures around him.
 And as the son of a diplomat, he never really thought much about entrepreneurship.